Acknowledgement of Country

 Family and community expectations

 Family and community have been described as having an “unquestionable” role in forced marriages.
-[10] Forced marriages can be facilitated with the intention to strengthen a person’s connection to their culture and traditions, as a way of maintaining ties with the community, and continuing intergenerational practices and traditions – for both those getting married and their families.
+[10] Marriages may be forced with the intention of strengthening a person’s connection to their culture and traditions, as a way of maintaining ties with the community, and continuing intergenerational practices and traditions – for both those getting married and their families.
 [11] Research has shown that people can feel enormous pressure to conform to what is expected of them from their community, including as a result of intergenerational trauma and abuse.
 This applies both to those who may facilitate a marriage, and those who may experience forced marriage.
 [12]

 Rigid gender roles